EveryoneDestroysTheWorld/design/inventory/archetypes/draconic-knight.md

 * Enemies will take damage if they touch the player.
 * Wall climbing enabled as long as the player has both hands.
 * Reduces speed by TBD.
+* Flying and falling high enough makes contestants cause a small earthquake on landing, tripping nearby opponents and destroying parts, but the user loses a lot of stamina.
+If the user loses all of their stamina after dropping, the user will be tripped longer than their victims.

 ## Actions
 <table>